 Coping With Endometriosis

 Although there is no way to prevent endometriosis, you can make lifestyle choices that will help you feel better.
-Regular exercise may help reduce pain by improving your blood flow and producing endorphins, the body's natural pain relievers.
-Acupuncture, yoga, massage, and meditation also may be helpful in easing symptoms.
+Regular exercise may help relieve pain by improving your blood flow and boosting endorphins, the body's natural pain relievers.
+Acupuncture, yoga, massage, and meditation also may help ease symptoms.